alecGraves/unet-tf/README.md

 # unet-tf
 UNET implemented in tf

-Designed a GIS road-detection data competition on Topcoder.
+Designed for a GIS road-detection data competition on Topcoder.

 Final result:
 Model can find roads, and supporting clustering technique can vectorize the segmentation.